 Trademarked Ski Town, USA, this Colorado town is iconic as they come.
 Expect authentic Western stores, world-famous Champagne Powder, and a long-running Winter Carnival known for its skijoring and ski jumping competitions.
 Experience the fluffy snow for yourself at Steamboat Resort, where over 40% of the trails cater to intermediates.
 Expect great long groomer runs and plenty of tree skiing easily accessible from town.

 A cowboy town at heart, Jackson’s Elk Antler Arch and Million Dollar Cowboy Bar’s horse saddle chairs throw you back to Wild West roots.
-Advanced skiers flock to Jackson Hole Mountain Resort for steeps, chutes, and powder; while families prefer the easier riding at Snow King Mountain Resort.
+Advanced skiers flock to Jackson Hole Mountain Resort for steeps, chutes, and powder.
+Meanwhile, families prefer the easier riding at Snow King Mountain Resort.
 After slaying the mountain, tie one on at Mangy Moose, a favorite Jackson Hole Resort watering hole for over 50 years, or venture into town for brews and pub fare at Snake River Brewing.

 Not enough people know that skiing in NM is bomb.
-Taos may be the best.
+And Taos may be the best.
 Renown for art galleries and upscale New Mexican cuisine, this town’s adobe architecture offers a different vibe from other ski towns.
 Experience Rocky Mountain powder on crowd-free runs at Taos Ski Valley, just 18 miles from town.
 There, a new-ish lift takes advanced skiers up Kachina Peak to an elevation of 12,481 feet above sea level, providing access to more terrain than ever before.

 Yet another former mining town that revived itself with skiing, Breckenridge sits at an elevation of 9,600 feet above sea level and is home to North America’s highest chairlift.
-Bars are big in Breck; don’t leave without visiting the town’s oldest one—The Gold Pan Saloon—founded in 1879.
+Bars are big in Breck; so don’t leave without visiting the town’s oldest one—The Gold Pan Saloon—founded in 1879.
 Breckenridge Resort’s five peaks and 2,908 acres could keep you busy skiing for days, but thrillseekers must take a break for a thrilling ride on the tree-filled twists and turns of the Gold Runner Alpine Coaster.
 Bonus: Free transportation from town to Breckenridge Ski Resort, Keystone Resort, and Arapahoe Basin is always available.

 Just 30 miles from Salt Lake City, Park City is one of the only mountain towns in the USA close enough to a major airport to ski the same day you fly in.
 Preserved Western architecture, diverse dining options, and events like the Sundance Film Festival make Park City a favorite of winter visitors.
-This historic silver-mining settlement boasts world-class skiing and snowboarding at two resorts: Skier’s-only Deer Valley (think: the plot of Johnny Tsunami) and Vail-owned mega resort, Park City.
+This historic silver-mining settlement boasts world-class skiing and snowboarding at two resorts: Skiers-only Deer Valley (think: the plot of Johnny Tsunami) and Vail-owned mega-resort Park City.
 Unique to Park City, ride the Town Lift from Main Street to Park City Resort, and after a day on the slopes, ski down and warm up with a hot toddy at the world’s only ski-in/ski-out distillery, High West.

 The East’s winter sports capital, Stowe’s old-fashioned Main Street features locally owned shops hawking handmade art, jewelry, and furniture alongside distilleries, breweries, and stores specializing in Vermont-made food (cheddar!) and spirits.
 At 4,395 feet, the summit of Stowe Mountain Resort is Vermont’s highest, and the diverse terrain challenges every level of skier.
 After taking runs on their tough Mount Mansfield trails, give your quads a break and visit the nearby Vermont Ski and Snowboard Museum or Ben & Jerry’s Ice Cream Factory.

 This tiny lakeside ski town provides quick access to plenty of Tahoe’s legendary ski resorts, like Alpine Meadows, Squaw Valley Ski Resort, Homewood Ski Resort, Northstar, and Sierra-at-Tahoe (they’re all worthy).
 Main Street is home to outdoor stores, coffee shops, and funky cafes.
-For dinner, you can’t beat the views or the eats at lakeside favorites like Jake’s On the Lake or Christy Hill.
+And for dinner, you can’t beat the views or the eats at lakeside favorites like Jake’s On the Lake or Christy Hill.